Cpp2Rust/cpp2rust/docs/src/codegen/types/lambdas.md

 # Lambdas

-A lambda becomes a Rust closure with the same parameters and a translated body.
+A lambda becomes a struct with one field per capture, an inherent `operator_call` method holding the translated body, a `Callable` impl so generic code can invoke it, and, for a capture-less lambda, a `to_free_function` associated method that yields it as a function pointer.
 Given

 ```cpp
 template <typename F> int apply(F fn, int x) { return fn(x); }